ZingHall/nautilus-watermark-service/TROUBLESHOOTING_ENCLAVE_BOOT.md

 ```
 [ E36 ] Enclave boot failure
 [ E39 ] Enclave process connection failure
+VsockTimeoutError - Waiting on enclave to boot failed
 ```

-This indicates that the enclave process (`/nautilus-server`) failed to start or immediately exited after starting.
+This indicates that the enclave process (`/nautilus-server`) failed to start, immediately exited after starting, or did not send the "ready" signal in time.

 ## Diagnostic Steps